Skip to main content

 Change in Height

-The change in height (Δh) is a critical factor in determining the change in gravitational potential energy.
+The change in height is a critical factor in determining the change in gravitational potential energy.
 It is calculated by subtracting the initial height from the final height.
-In the given problem, the climber ascends from 1500 m to 2400 m, resulting in a positive change in height, which will increase her gravitational potential energy.
+In the given problem, the climber ascends from 1500 m to 2400 m, resulting in a height change of 900 m, which is essential for calculating the GPE change.

 Recommended video: